grauds/clematis.doc/docs/clematis-explained/styling.md

 ### CSS Variables and Themes

-Pomodoro extensively uses [CSS Variables](https://www.w3schools.com/css/css3_variables.asp) in the global CSS file, using them to create switchable themes, which override the variables with values from the theme pallettes:
+Pomodoro extensively uses [CSS Variables](https://www.w3schools.com/css/css3_variables.asp) in the global CSS file, using them to create switchable themes, which override the variables with values from the theme palettes:

 ```css title="src/main.global.css"
 :root {